 There are many benefits to plan management.
 One of the biggest advantages is having the flexibility to choose any service provider, whether they are registered with the NDIS or not.

-For a quick refresher on the difference between Registered and unregistered providers.
+First up, a quick refresher on the difference between registered and unregistered providers:

-Before you start looking for a provider, consider what supports you need and how they connect to your NDIS goals.
+Before looking for a provider, consider what supports you need and how they connect to your NDIS goals.

 - What are your must-haves for this support?